wmalak/imt361-project1/README.md

 # imt361-project1
 This repository contains the html files for a preliminary website.
-This is a project created in accordance with the expecctations of ITMD 361
+This is a project created in accordance with the expectations of ITMD 361